 Wait to get preapproval until you’re serious about buying a car and know your credit score, because applying will have an impact on your score.
-While it doesn’t guarantee funding, it can be good indication of your ability to get financing and can help you know how much you can afford.
+While it may not guarantee funding, it can give a good indication of your ability to get financing and can help you know how much you can finance.
 That’s important information to have before you start shopping.
 Some lenders may even provide you with a check worth up to the preapproved amount, so you can take it to almost any dealership and pay for your car just like you would with cash.

 Jumpstart Your Car-Buying Process

 Before you go car buying, apply online for a Navy Federal Credit Union auto loan or call 1-888-842-6328.
 With a Navy Federal preapproved auto loan, you’ll be better prepared to drive away in your new car.

 - Start the car-buying process by determining how much you can afford to pay for a new car.
 Use Navy Federal’s Car Affordability Calculator to see what fits in your budget.

 - Turn to Navy Federal to get preapproved for an auto loan once you know your vehicle budget.
 Make sure you do this before you begin shopping to simplify the process!